AodhanGallagher/XAI-for-Diabetic-Retinopathy-Diagnosis/README.md

 - Evaluate the model's performance
 - Apply LIME and SHAP explanations to the model's predictions for each class of Diabetic Retinopathy
 ***
-The project was primarily carried out on Google Colab due to the increased computational power there needed to efficiently train a deep learning model.
+The project was primarily carried out on Google Colab due to the increased computational power needed to efficiently train a deep learning model.

 Google Colab / Drive was also used to house the APTOS dataset, the Preprocessed Dataset and the saved fine-tuned model, which cannot be found on this GitHub repository due to the space constraints with uploading and storing on Github.